Custom Search

 Living Conditions

 The German Pinscher will do okay in an apartment if it is sufficiently exercised.
-They should have a tight fenced in yard.
+It should have a tightly fenced-in yard.
 This breed will run off chasing anything that moves quickly.

 Exercise

 The German Pinscher requires a lot of exercise.
-This breed needs to be taken on a daily, brisk, long walk or jog.
+This breed needs to be taken on a daily, brisk, long walk or jog where the dog is made to heel beside or behind the person holding the lead, as instinct tells a dog the leader leads the way and that leader needs to be the human.
 They will enjoy running alongside you when you bicycle, playing in the yard, or a walk around the block.

 Life Expectancy